ncatlab/nlab-content/pages/4/4/3/7/17344/content.md

 =--

-This is the statement of propositions \ref{StableWeakHomotopyEquivalenceInSeqSpecIsStableEquivalence} and \ref{StableEquivalenceInSeqSpecIsStableWeakHomotopyEquivalence} below, which we prove after considering a few lemmas.
+This is the statement of lemma \ref{StableWeakHomotopyEquivalenceInSeqSpecIsStableEquivalence} and of \ref{StableEquivalenceInSeqSpecIsStableWeakHomotopyEquivalence} below, which we prove after considering a few lemmas.

 +-- {: .num_lemma #FakeLoopingPreservesOmegaSpectra}